 "Y'know, Nami.
 Sanji's going to kick my ass for this."

 She waved him off.
 "I'll distract him.
-Now eat– you're scrawny enough as it is.
-I'm getting hungry just looking at you."
+Now eat – you're scrawny enough as it is, I'm getting hungry just looking at you."

 AN: I love the dynamics of this pairing – the push-and-pull kind of banter and bickering that conceals a trust that runs deeper than simple friendship.
-They've been dear to me since I first got into One Piece, and to this day I can't make myself ship them with anyone else.
+They've been dear to me since I first got into One Piece, and to this day I can't make myself ship either of them with anyone else.